 For example, a directory synchronization server running on an Azure virtual machine needs to query your on-premises domain controllers for changes to accounts and synchronize those changes with your Office 365 subscription.
 This article shows you how to set up a cross-premises Azure virtual network using a site-to-site virtual private network (VPN) connection that is ready to host Azure virtual machines.

 Your virtual machines in Azure don't have to be isolated from your on-premises environment.
 To connect Azure virtual machines to your on-premises network resources, you must configure a cross-premises Azure virtual network.
 The following diagram shows the required components to deploy a cross-premises Azure virtual network with a virtual machine in Azure.

 The Azure virtual network hosts virtual machines.
 Network traffic originating from virtual machines on the Azure virtual network gets forwarded to the VPN gateway, which then forwards the traffic across the site-to-site VPN connection to the VPN device on the on-premises network.
 The routing infrastructure of the on-premises network then forwards the traffic to its destination.

-To set up the VPN connection between your Azure virtual network and your on-premises network, do the following steps:
+To set up the VPN connection between your Azure virtual network and your on-premises network, follow these steps:

 On-premises: Define and create an on-premises network route for the address space of the Azure virtual network that points to your on-premises VPN device.